Manishearth/starcon-presentation/talk.md

 Alright, the next step is to make the backdoor add itself.
 We can §iterate through all the functions in the program, §looking for a function named "after_parsing", and §add the "add_backdoor" line to its body.

 But how will we §add the "add_backdoor" function to the code?
-We need to somehow get this code to insert its own source.
+We need to somehow get all this code to insert its own source.
 For that the source of the program needs to be in this function itself as a string.
 But then _that string_ needs to be in the source as well, which means it needs to be inside itself, which is impossible.

 We need a different solution.